CharGolden-Games/Funkin-Char-HUD/README.md

 ### And changes the following:

-- Score text now gives you more useful information see #
+- Score text now gives you more useful information see [Score Text](#score-text---vs-char-hud--psych-hud)

 ## Configuration